jklenzing/solar_index/README.md

-pre-alpha version.
-Use with extreme caution!
+alpha version.
+Use with caution!

 The solar_index package is designed to compare various proxies and measurements for solar activity, such as sunspot number and F10.7, over a variety of